najx/scripts/README.md

-# A repository called `scripts`...
+# A repository called `scripts` 🛠

-This repository contains some of my useful &amp; daily used scripts
+📚 This library contains some of my useful &amp; daily used scripts

 ````
 C:.